 Create a new mart model called orders_by_week that aggregates orders to the week grain with order count, gross revenue, and distinct customers.

-This is the "ship something by Friday" deliverable. dbt Wizard writes orders_by_week.sql into models/marts/, built on the orders mart (not on staging - we respect the layering), with convention-aware naming and date truncation.
+dbt Wizard writes orders_by_week.sql into models/marts/, built on the orders mart (not on staging), with convention-aware naming and date truncation.

 Compile and preview orders_by_week.
 Don't materialize it.

 The model compiles, a sample of weekly rows renders, nothing lands in the warehouse.
-That's the safe-sandbox property Day 1 needs.
-The deliverable for this lab is the previewed, compiled, reviewable orders_by_week.sql file in the repo, not a built table.
+The deliverable is the reviewable orders_by_week.sql file.

 order_count, gross_revenue, and distinct_customers, and a date column where every value is a week-start.

-models/marts/orders_by_week.sql - a new mart model aggregating orders to the week grain with order_count, gross_revenue, and distinct_customers.
-Compiled and previewed successfully.
+models/marts/orders_by_week.sql - a mart model at the week grain with order_count, gross_revenue, and distinct_customers.
+Compiled and previewed.
 Not materialized.
-A Day-1 deliverable that lives in the repo as a reviewable file, not as a table in a shared schema.